As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 We think so!
 However, reliability is difficult to quantify with only a few years of data.
 While news stories abound about Tesla’s manufacturing glitches regarding panel misalignment and paint problems, the main battery and drive components seem to hold up remarkably well and don’t get nearly as much bad press.
 For what it’s worth, Consumer Reports surveys found that Tesla owners are overall highly satisfied with their vehicles.

-It depends.
-Tesla’s own Extended Service Agreement (ESA) is only offered on the Model S and Model X, so if we’re talking about a Model 3 or Model Y, there isn’t an extended warranty option except through a third-party.
-For the Model S and Model X, the relatively high out of pocket costs of repairs could make the ESA worth your while, especially if you are considering buying a pre-owned Tesla and need that extra peace of mind.
+Possibly.
+Tesla’s own Extended Service Agreement (ESA) is offered on earlier Model S and Model X (manufactured from 2012-2020) as well as the Model 3 and the Model Y. For the Model S and Model X, the relatively high out of pocket costs of repairs could make the ESA worth your while, especially if you are considering buying a pre-owned Tesla and need that extra peace of mind.
+For the Model 3 and Model Y, the Tesla ESA isn’t too expensive and might be a more reliable option than 3rd party extended warranties.

-While the best option will always be a warranty straight from Tesla, a third-party warranty may be a decent option when buying from a dealership since Tesla’s own extended warranties do not apply on Teslas bought through a dealer.
+While the best warranty option always comes straight from Tesla, a third-party warranty may be a decent option when buying from a dealership.
+Tesla’s own extended warranties do not apply on Teslas bought through a dealer.
 However, remember that the third-party warrantor has only your money as its vested interest, not the reputation of brand or product.
-Resolving disputes with third-party warranty companies can be a major hassle.
+Resolving disputes with third-party warranty companies can also be a major hassle.
 And who hasn’t heard of the third-party extended warranty scam scene?

 Bottom line: there may be decent third-party options out there, but we don’t recommend them.

 Exact costs for replacing the Tesla Model S battery out of pocket aren’t clear, though some data from owners suggest the cost of replacing the battery pack is somewhere between $10,000-$20,000 for parts and labor.
-The good news is that many Teslas are still within their original battery warranty periods.
+The good news is that many Teslas are still within their original battery warranty periods, and Tesla battery packs in general have excellent track records.